Bineo-Consulting/Cos4Cloud/README.md

 and that's all 🙌

-Now you can open your favourite browser and type: http://.....
+Now you can open your favourite browser and type: http://localhost:3333

-## API - Documentation
+and Enjoy!!